 How did you go from struggling to successful in such a short time?

 I decided that I wanted to be a professional speaker, and I developed a laser focus.
 Public speaking became a priority over anything I was doing; it’s all I thought about.
 I booked as many speaking engagements as I possibly could.
 I would take off work to go speak.
 My professional growth has been nothing short of amazing.
 Eventually I started getting compensated, so I gave up my insurance business to speak full time.
 Now I do what I love: speaking, coaching and training.

 Communication in Toastmasters is not just about writing or delivering great speeches.
 It’s about being able to have really tough conversations.
 That’s the real value of Toastmasters: learning how to keep the lines of communication open through good times and bad.
 That has given me the opportunity to have meaningful conversations with members as well as clients.

 Whether you succeed or fail at your goals is not determined by the size of your club or the resources you have.
 Your success or failure is a direct result of the effort that you, as an individual, put forth.
 What my mother always said to me is still true: “If you can read and write, you can teach yourself anything!”

-Tess Iandiorio is associate editor of the Toastmaster magazine.
+Tess Iandiorio is senior editor of the Toastmaster magazine.